kumavis/tendermint-deps-explorer/README.md

-# MetaMask Dependency Explorer
+# Tendermint Dependency Explorer

-This is an experiment in exploring metamask's js bundles and dependency graph.
-See it here: https://kumavis.github.io/metamask-deps-explorer
+This is an experiment in exploring Tendermint's js bundles and dependency graph.
+See it here: https://kumavis.github.io/tendermint-deps-explorer